Disappearance of Steven Koecher: Background

-Koecher initially worked with another Internet advertising firm, Matchbin, but that employment ended soon after he relocated.
-With the Great Recession underway, it was difficult for him to find a new job.
-Koecher was able to find some work handing out flyers for a local window-washing firm.
-It did not provide him with enough income to meet his expenses, and by November 2009 he was several months behind on his rent.
-Greg Webb, the singles' ward president, claims the local electric utility was threatening to terminate Koecher's service for nonpayment, although his mother says that would have been the landlord's responsibility.
+Koecher initially worked with another online advertising firm, Matchbin, but that employment ended soon after he relocated.
+With the Great Recession underway, it was difficult for Koecher to find a new job.
+He was able to find some work handing out flyers for a local window-washing firm, but this did not provide him with enough income to meet his expenses; by November 2009 he was several months behind on his rent.
+Greg Webb, one of Koecher's church acquaintances, claims the local electric utility was threatening to terminate Koecher's service for nonpayment, although his mother says that would have been the landlord's responsibility.
 Because of this, Koecher was actively seeking another job, using connections from the local ward where he volunteered.